amille90/osticket-post-installation/README.md

 </p>
 <br />
-Step 66: For the next help topic type in Buisness Critical Outage and for Parent Topic select Reprt a Problem.
+Step 66: For the next help topic type in Buisness Critical Outage and for Parent Topic select Report a Problem.
 Click Add Topic.
 </p>
 <p>
 <img src="https://i.imgur.com/czjK3oF.png"/>